-The setup presumes that you have 6 bare metal servers and have already setup network connectivity on at least 2 interfaces for all servers via a TOR switch or other network implementation.
+The setup presumes that you have 6 or more bare metal servers already setup with network connectivity on at least 2 interfaces for all servers via a TOR switch or other network implementation.

 The physical TOR switches are not automatically configured from the OPNFV reference platform.
 All the networks involved in the OPNFV infrastructure as well as the provider networks and the private tenant VLANs needs to be manually configured.